-- The Criminal Justice System: When tampering is committed by law enforcement and/or prosecutors, it undermines the public faith in the system, making it more difficult for honest officials to do their jobs effectively.
+- The Criminal Justice System: When law enforcement and/or prosecutors commit tampering, it undermines the public faith in the system, making it more difficult for honest officials to do their jobs effectively.

 What Are the Consequences of Evidence Tampering?

-Tampering is considered a separate charge from obstruction of justice.
-However, since the purpose of tampering is often to change the outcome of a criminal proceeding, charges of tampering and obstruction often coincide with one other.
+Tampering is a separate charge from obstruction of justice.
+However, since tampering often tries to change the proceeding’s outcome, charges of tampering and obstruction often go together.

-Depending on the seriousness of the case and other factors, a person accused of tampering may be charged with either a felony or a misdemeanor.
-A person charged and convicted of tampering may be incarcerated for up to 20 years for a felony charge, or for as little as one year for a misdemeanor.
+Depending on the seriousness of the case and other factors, a tampering charge can be either a felony or a misdemeanor.
+A person charged and convicted of tampering may go to prison for up to 20 years for a felony charge.
+However, a misdemeanor may result in as little as one year.
 The court may also impose fines that could amount to thousands of dollars.